mhadiahmed/accounts/README.md

  >EMAIL_PORT = 1025

+4. and this line for define the media path

+>MEDIA_URL = '/media/'

-4. Run `python manage.py migrate` to create the django-esay-account models.
+5. Run `python manage.py migrate` to create the django-esay-account models.

-5. Start the development server and visit http://127.0.0.1:8000/admin/ to create a django-esay-account (you'll need the Admin app enabled).
+6. Start the development server and visit http://127.0.0.1:8000/admin/ to create a django-esay-account (you'll need the Admin app enabled).

-6. Visit http://127.0.0.1:8000/login/ to test the  django-esay-account.
+7. Visit http://127.0.0.1:8000/login/ to test the  django-esay-account.